francoismassart/eslint-plugin-tailwindcss/docs/rules/no-arbitrary-value.md

 # Forbid using arbitrary values in classnames (no-arbitrary-value)

-TailwindCSS 3 is Just In Time, all the time.
+Tailwind CSS 3 is Just In Time, all the time.
 It brings flexibility, great compilation perfs and arbitrary values.
-Arbitrary values are great but can be problematic too if you wish to restrict developer to stick with the values defined in the TailwindCSS config file.
+Arbitrary values are great but can be problematic too if you wish to restrict developer to stick with the values defined in the Tailwind CSS config file.

 **By default this rule is turned `off`, if you want to use it set it to `warn` or `error`.**